 3.2.5.3.
-OV TLS Server, Code Signing, and Document Signing Certificates business offices, corporate offices, human resource offices, information technology offices, or other department that Sectigo deems appropriate.
+OV TLS Server, Code Signing, and Document Signing Certificates

 If the Applicant for a Certificate containing Subject Identity Information is an organization, then Sectigo SHALL use a Reliable Method of Communication to verify the authenticity of the Applicant Representative's certificate request.